PirateIllustrated - East Carolina Tops UConn 31-24

 East Carolina Tops UConn 31-24

-ECU came into Saturday’s game looking to get their fourth win of the season and they got it with a hard earned 31-24 victory at UConn when a Colby Gore interception at the one yard line ended a late UConn scoring threat with one second to go in the game.
+ECU came into Saturday’s game looking to get their fourth win of the season for the first time in four years and they got it with a hard earned 31-24 victory at UConn when a Colby Gore interception at the one yard line ended a late UConn scoring threat with one second to go in the game.

-Holton Ahlers passed for 374 yards and a touchdown pass to go along with a touchdown run in the win.
+Holton Ahlers passed for 374 yards and a touchdown to go along with a touchdown run in the win.
 Meanwhile, Darius Pinnix returned from a season long neck injury to rush for 105 yards on 27 carries and two touchdowns.
-Tyler Snead had another big day too with 16 catches & 126 yards to help lead the Pirates offensively and snap a five game losing streak.
+Tyler Snead had another big day too with 16 catches & 126 yards to help the Pirates snap a five game losing streak.

 Ahler’s two-yard run with 3:31 to go in the fourth quarter broke a tie game to give East Carolina a 31-24 lead.
 The Pirates then held on for the victory and their first AAC win of the season.
 It was one that the Pirates could ill afford to squander and afterward, first year ECU head coach Mike Houston was both relieved and complementary of his team's performance.